Comprehensive Review: Iris Place Senior Living

 - Partnerships with local healthcare providers

-Iris Place offers a transparent pricing structure based on the level of care and apartment size:
+Iris Place pricing depends on the level of care and apartment size.
+Additional fees may include:

 - Pet fee: $300 plus $25 monthly